Jaffer Sadiq

 CHENNAI: The Income Tax department has now joined the list of central agencies investigating expelled DMK party functionary and Tamil film producer Jaffer Sadiq.

-On Monday, IT sleuths — accompanied by election flying squad teams — conducted searches at least ten locations across Chennai, including Egmore, Kilpauk, Anna Salai, and Perambur.
+On Monday, IT sleuths, accompanied by election flying squad teams, conducted searches at least ten locations across the city, including Egmore, Kilpauk, Anna Salai, and Perambur.
 Properties linked to Sadiq were also targeted.
-As part of the operation, IT authorities searched his residence in the Foreshore Estate area.
+As part of the operation, IT authorities searched his residence in the Foreshore Estate area in connection with the suspected tax evasion.

 During their probe, NCB investigators also arrested at least five of Sadiq's associates, including a key aide named Sadhanadan.
 While Sadiq was on the run, an NCB team armed with a court order broke open his locked house in Santhome and conducted searches.